jackzhou2024/CS269i-HW3-Tournament-2025/README.md

 # Auction Auto-bidding Tournament

-This tournament code was originally developed by Jinkun Geng and modified by Jack Zhou for the value-maximizing and ROI setting.
+This tournament code was originally developed by Jinkun Geng and modified by Jack Zhou for the value-maximizing setting with ROI constraints.

 How this works: